 - Checking identification, references, and background of all key/seed-holders

 - Assigning redundant keys to each wallet for recovery purposes

 - Storing keys that have signing authority in different locations.

-The organization needs to be control who has access to crypto information and can take action.
-Those who are key holders need to undergo rigorous training regarding roles and procedures.
-Along with proper onboarding, you should also have protocols in place to revoke privileges when staff leave the company.
-Employing “least privilege principles” — in which users are given the bare minimum of permissions needed to do their work and no more — to the crytocurrency information system can improve security.
+The organization needs to control who has access to crypto information and can take action.
+Those who are keyholders need to undergo rigorous training regarding roles and procedures.
+Along with proper onboarding, you should also have protocols in place to revoke privileges when staff leaves the company.
+Employing “least privilege principles” — in which users are given the bare minimum of permissions needed to do their work and no more — to the cryptocurrency information system can improve security.

 Just as you’d carefully protect the key to a bank vault, an organization needs to maximize security of its cryptocurrency keys.
 They should be stored using means such as encryption, secret sharing, and physical locks where appropriate.
 Backup keys/seeds should also be kept securely stored (in paper, digital, or other form) protected against environmental risks.

 No doubt the people who built and maintain your organizational information system are technically skilled, knowledgable, and experienced.
 But even the best heart doctor would go to another expert to get an objective diagnosis.
 Inviting an outside expert to identify risks and control deficiencies can help you avoid cryptocurrency system flaws that might be overlooked or underestimated by staff.

 It’s also important to have a key compromise policy in place.
 Having a process in place dictating actions that must be taken in the event a cryptographic key/seed or its holder is compromised can reduce risk and decrease losses.

 A data sanitization policy is necessary as well.
 With data persisting on digital media even after deletion, you need to ensure your staff understands the risks.
 Avoid information leakage from decommissioned devices like servers, hard disk drives, and removable storage, by providing trained employees with access to tools that perform secure deletion of data.